 The faculty and administration of CiTi cannot and will not condone the use of alcohol or other mind-altering substances on campus or at school-sponsored functions, (e.g., clinical/internship).
-Class funds are not to be used to buy alcohol for picnics, barbecues, private parties or similar functions where the use of alcohol is unrestricted or would not comply with New York State laws.
 CiTi does comply with the Drug-Free Schools Act.
+Alcohol, tobacco products, e-cigarettes (including vape), marijuana and illegal drugs are prohibited on CiTi property.
 CiTi has zero tolerance for the possession, use or distribution of drugs or alcohol.
 In all instances with the possession, use or distribution of drugs, law enforcement intervention will occur.